guardian/source/src/core/components/accordion/README.md

 **`string`**

 A line of text to summarise the information that lies within the expanded state.
-Appears in the collapsed state, as well as prominantly at the top of the expanded state.
+Appears in the collapsed state, as well as prominently at the top of the expanded state.